lp43/Webduino/readme.md

 This is an Arduino-based Web Server library, originally developed for a class at NYC Resistor.
 It's called Webduino, and it's an extensible web server library for the Arduino using the Wiznet-based Ethernet shields.
 It's released under the MIT license allowing all sorts of reuse.

+NEW: In 1.7.1 version, modified Ethernet shield to WiFi Shield.

 ## Features

 - URL parameter parsing